-1) An archive is a collection of computer files that have been packaged together for backup, to transport to some other location, for saving away from the computer so that more hard disk storage can be made available, or for some other purpose.
-An archive can include a simple list of files or files organized under a directory or catalog structure (depending on how a particular program supports archiving).
+An archive is a collection of data moved to a repository for backup, to keep separate for compliance reasons or for moving off primary storage media.
+It can include a simple list of files or files organized under a directory or catalog structure (depending on how a particular program supports archiving).

-3) Web and File Transfer Protocol sites that provide software programs that can be downloaded sometimes refer to the list of downloadable files as an archive or as archives.
+Web and file transfer protocol sites that provide downloadable software programs sometimes refer to the list of downloadable files as an archive or archives.

 While data backup and archiving are similar, they have distinct differences.
 Backups are copies of data stored for the purpose of recovery in the case of corruption.
 These copies are typically created using replication or mirroring and are updated as files change.
 It is short-term storage that needs to perform well enough to restore data quickly.
 Backups are usually stored as blocks to facilitate the recovery of large amounts of data at one time.

 Archived data is not a copy, but rather inactive and rarely altered data that needs to be retained for long periods of time.
 Performance is less critical in archive storage.
 Rather than stored in blocks, archived data is usually stored as a file or object that can be stored with metadata attached so that granular access to data is possible.

 Archive storage typically needs to be able to store large amounts of data, for long periods of time at a low cost.
 The following storage options are commonly used for archived data:

 Tape: Tape is an effective data storage archival format because of its low cost.
 However, the time it takes to access data stored on tape is slower than that of other storage options.
 For that reason, it is most often used as a long-term archival location, where data is unlikely to be accessed.

 Disk: Hard disk drives can be used as archive storage; however, power and cooling of hard disk storage makes this option costly.